section-engineering-education/engineering-education/articles/biometric-2fa-in-a-django-application-with-typingdna/index.md

 #### Verifying With TypingDNA

-After preparing our `verify.html` page, to start verifying typing patterns, we need to use the TypingDNA recorder, which will help us record typing patterns and match them.
+After preparing our `verify.html` page, we need to use the TypingDNA recorder to start verifying typing patterns, which will help us record typing patterns and match them.
 You can read more about recording typing patterns [here](https://www.typingdna.com/docs/how-to-record-typing-patterns.html).

  First, we will create two variables, `typingdna` and `auto_complete_dIsabler`, which are instances of the TypingDNA and AutocompleteDisabler classes.
 This will ensure that as soon as the user starts typing, he/she starts being recorded (as a history of keystroke events).